 Forza Motorsport 7 has a Soft Lock feature and makes it easy to set the proper steering angle per car in-game, meaning you can leave the rotation set to the maximum in the Thrustmaster Control Panel.

-Damper is also not used by Forza Motorsport 7, so can be set to any value without issue.
+Spring and Damper are not used by Forza Motorsport 7, so can be set to any value without issue.
+As a general rule, I leave these at 100% since there are some games that require them.

 Forza Motorsport 7 Settings